beaubell/amethyst/README.md

 # Prepping for first run
 ## Populate resource directory in your home directory. ( Ex. ~/.amethyst/)
+TODO - the resources that are used in the screenshots are not distributable.
+I'm working a solution for that.
 ## Move modules into home directory